Dapp-Stack/Dapp-Stack/apps/dapp-stack.org/content/docs/environments.md

 From there you can choose which services to start, which web framework you want to use.
 In case of ethereum, you can also elect smart contracts for compilations.

-Finally, the migrate function specify how you want to deploy the contracts.
+Finally, the migrate function specifies how you want to deploy the contracts.